rust-lang/rfcs/text/0000-zero-page-optimization.md

 This will cause compilation to fail if such optimization is not permitted on the target.

+An crate attribute `zero_page_size` will be exposed for configuring the exact size of the zero page.
+This is mainly targeted at microcontroller runtimes.

 An `zero_page_size` `#[cfg]` attribute will also be exposed, to code a fallback instead of failing in cases like above.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-We will add a target-specific constant to determine the availability and size of the zero page.
+We will add a target-specific default to determine the availability and size of the zero page.
 The zero page range starts from 0, and must be at least one byte so that old code relying on null pointer optimization will not break.